git-artes/gr-isdbt/README.md

 *Q*: Video is not playing.
 Why?
 *A*: In our experience, the best player is ffplay, which comes along ffmpeg.
 You should try it.

+*Q*: It complains about `AttributeError: 'gnuradio.gr.gr_python.logger' object has no attribute 'warning'`.
+Why?
+*A*: This is a bug in certain versions of GNU Radio.
+See https://github.com/gnuradio/gnuradio/issues/6923 for a solution (or simply turn real-time scheduler to `off`).

 IIE Instituto de Ingeniería Eléctrica
 Facultad de Ingeniería